-Get started · Cloudflare Load Balancing
+Get started

 Select Save.

-Make sure that your firewall or web server does not block or rate limit your configured health checks.
+Make sure that your firewall or web server does not block or rate limit your configured health checks or requests associated with Cloudflare IP addresses.

 Each health check has the HTTP user-agent of